sara-h-chen/team2-group-project/group-backend-req.md

 search all messages, read flag; based on current user_id

 ### To-Do List on Backend
-Search for food based on keywords or location?
-[MIGRATED TO FRONT END] Add authentication to all layers
+Add authentication to all layers
 Allow user to change their profile information
 --> allow display pictures?